adaptris/adaptris.github.io/_posts/2020-05-19-interlok-verify-feeding-sonar.markdown

 Config check only; terminating
 ```

-A development team practise is adding logging warning to a components initialisation when its deprecated, or to configuration that may cause unexpected behavior, as seen above.
+A development team practise is adding logging warning during a components initialisation when its deprecated, or to configuration that may cause unexpected behavior, as seen above.

 With a combination of redirecting the output from `interlokVerify`: